Indokalpa/devTinder/README.md

 - trailing comma allowed                                                  - trailing comma not allowed

-# Data Sanitization and Schema Validation
+# Data Sanitization and Schema Validation(DB lvl and API lvl)

 - validation is applied when you insert new data or explicitly call .save() on a document, for update operations they don't run automatically.